Gift Worthy: Homemade Vaseline (And Tinted Lip Gloss)

 About The Recipe: Homemade Vaseline

-	It’s only December, and I’ve already used a bunch of this homemade Vaseline (or

-	non-petroleum jelly) to soften my skin.
-This works great as a moisturizer,

-	chapped skin healer, and lip balm.
+It’s only December, and I’ve already used a bunch of this homemade Vaseline (or non-petroleum jelly) to soften my winter-chapped skin.
+This works great as a moisturizer, cracked skin healer, and lip balm.

 Makes a Great Gift!

 Spoiler alert: I plan on giving away some of this homemade Vaseline to my friends and family for Christmas.

 As far as gifts go, it’s crazy cheap.
 I paid about $3.00 for the beeswax and less than $1.00 for the coconut oil.
 One batch made enough for several small containers (which I have saved from various free samples over the years).

 Give the gift of soft, moisturized skin this year!